amaloney3/mlenv_movie_success_predictor/Machine_Learning_Model_Segment_3.md

 Director names were provided in a string with up to two names.
 Each unique director name was identified two pieces of data were calculated: the number of movies credited to the director, and director's personal win rate (number of successful movies / number of movies credited to the director).
 These new variables were attached to each movie for each director.
 Where two directors were involved, the maximum values across the two directors was kept.

 These calculations turned out to be more difficult than anticipated.
 The two hypothesized features were calculated across the entire dataset rather than calculating per sample or calculating on a older dataset and using to predict on more recent movies releases.
-This would be corrected should the project be pursued further.
+Trying to calculate these variables after selecting the sample became too difficult to accompliah in the available time.
+It would be worthwhile to address these variables should the project be pursued further.

 ## How data was split for training and testing sets